Tips for nurturing your relationship with your partner

 As you know by now, pregnancy changes just about everything in your life.
-From your body to your moods, pretty much nothing escapes these nine months unscathed.
-At points you might feel like your relationship is hitting some speed bumps as well.
+From your body to your moods, pretty much nothing escapes those 9 months unscathed.
+At points, you might feel like your relationship is hitting some speed bumps as well.
 Your hormones are pumping at unprecedented levels, so it’s obvious that your moods are going to be affected.

 How you feel towards your partner can be quite different from before your little one took over your body and this is normal.
 Physically and emotionally, you are going through significant changes.
 Your confidence could be challenged which might confuse them and you, so taking the time to address these changes is beneficial.

 Even though this is completely normal and to be expected, a few tips on how to improve your bond can bring you both closer together and ease some of the growing pains.

 This is easily the advice you are beyond tired of reading, but it truly helps!
 Even when you feel all talked out, communication never fails to ease some tension.
 Most problems arise from a lack of communication and misinterpretations.
 Avoid these problems by making it a priority to always be open about how you’re feeling.
 Let them know everything positive and negative about your goals and fears for your new family.
 Being open with your partner will help them understand how you’re feeling and squash any possible conflicts.

 If you’re used to doing all of the birthing and baby planning, it might make your partner feel left out.
 Give them the opportunity to join you on your baby clothing expedition, for example, to enjoy it together.
 This will help them get more connected to the experience and your little one.